Women in Islam: General appearance

 Female sexual satisfaction is given significant prominence in the Islamic faith and its classical literature.
 As recorded by the British Muslim writer Ruqayyah Waris Maqsood in her book The Muslim Marriage Guide: "the early Muslims regarded sexual prowess and the ability to satisfy a woman as being an essential part of manhood.
-The niece of 'Ā'ishah bint Abī Bakr, a scholarly and beautiful woman named A'isha bint Talha, married the pious Umar ibn Ubaydilah.
-On their wedding night he made love to her no fewer than seven times, so that when morning came, she told him: 'You are a perfect Muslim in every way, even in this!'"
+The niece of Aisha, A'isha bint Talhah, married Umar ibn Ubaydilah.
+According to the Hadiths, on their wedding night he made love to her no fewer than seven times, so that when morning came, she told him: 'You are a perfect Muslim in every way, even in this!'"

 Islam requires both husband and wife/wives to meet their conjugal duties.
 Religious qadis (judges) have admonished the man or women who fail to meet these duties.
 In this context, the Muslim caliph Umar ibn Al-Khattab (584–644) believed that a married woman had the right to sex at least once every four days, while according to the hadith scholar, jurist and mystic Abu Talib al-Makki (d.996), "if [a husband] knows that [his wife] needs more, he is obliged to comply".